bvoris/PSNetMonLinux/README.md

 sudo apt-get update

 # Install libunwind8 and libssl1.0
-# Regex is used to ensure that we do not install libssl1.0-dev, as it is a variant that is not required
+Regex is used to ensure that we do not install libssl1.0-dev, as it is a variant that is not required <BR />
-sudo apt-get install '^libssl1.0.[0-9]$' libunwind8 -y
+sudo apt-get install '^libssl1.0.[0-9]$' libunwind8 -y <BR />

 ###################################
 # Download and extract PowerShell